ever-been/everDoc/src/book/markdown/services.md

 An appropriate Host Runtime is also chosen based on Host Runtime utilization, less loaded Host Runtimes are preferred.
 Among equal hosts a Host Runtime is chosen randomly.

 The lifecycle of a task is commenced by inserting a [TaskEntry](http://www.everbeen.cz/javadoc/everBeen/cz/cuni/mff/d3s/been/core/task/TaskEntry.html) in `SUBMITTED` state into the task map under a random key.
-Inserting a new entry to the map causes an event which is handled by the owner of the key -- the Task Manager responsible this task.
+Inserting a new entry to the map causes an event which is handled by the owner of the key --- the Task Manager responsible for the key.
 The event is converted to a [`NewTaskMessage`](http://www.everbeen.cz/javadoc/everBeen/cz/cuni/mff/d3s/been/manager/msg/NewTaskMessage.html) object and sent to the processing thread.
 The handling logic is separated in order not to block the Hazelcast service threads.
 In this regard, message handling is serialized on the particular node.
 The message then generates [`ScheduleTaskAction`](http://www.everbeen.cz/javadoc/everBeen/cz/cuni/mff/d3s/been/manager/action/ScheduleTaskAction.html), which is responsible for figuring out what to do.
 Several things might happen

 * the task cannot be run because it's waiting on another task, the state is changed to WAITING
 * the task cannot be run because there is no suitable Host Runtime for it, the state is changed to WAITING
 * the task can be scheduled on a chosen Host Runtime, the state is changed to SCHEDULED and the runtime is notified.

-If the task is scheduled, the chosen Host Runtime is responsible for the task until it finishes or fails.
+If the task is accepted the chosen Host Runtime is responsible for the task until it finishes or fails.

 `WAITING` tasks remain under the responsibility of the Task Manager, which can try to reschedule when an event occurs, e.g.: